 Software that attempts to locate lost or stolen computers can also be installed; Columbia has a site license to let faculty, staff and students install PhoneHome (compatible with both Windows and Macintosh) for free.
 Newer Macintosh computers also have a native program called Find my Mac that can be enabled.
 Be sure to read all information before installing any security program so you are familiar with how it operates, PhoneHome can require assistance to remove since it is designed to be undetectable.
 Computers with pre-boot authentication enabled may not be able to use tracking programs that require network connectivity.

 Columbia's Department of Public Safety offers a number of great services to help protect

 computers, mobile devices, and other equipment from being stolen:

 - Discounts to any Columbia Department, Employee or Student for laptop locks

-- The Operation ID program: free engraving of systems (including mp3 players, smartphones and more) that are then also registered with the NYPD
+- Engraving of systems (including mobile devices) that are then also registered with the NYPD

 - Free installation of Phone Home software that will track a stolen computer if it goes online

 - Free surveys for CU departments that want to purchase computer locks

 Please contact the Department of Public Safety at (212) 854-8513 for more information regarding these services.